Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Preliminaries on toric singularities

 is an isomorphism. \end{Prop} \begin{proof} The injectivity is obvious.
 We prove the surjectivity.
 Take an $R$-module homomorphism $0\neq f\colon S_{\vec{g}}\to S_{\vec{h}}$.
 Observe that by multiplying elements of $S_{-\vec{g}}\backslash\{0\}$ and $S_{-\vec{h}}\backslash\{0\}$, $S_{\vec{g}}$ and $S_{\vec{h}}$ are isomorphic to ideals of $R$.
 Thus we can conclude that there exist homogeneous elements $s,s'\in S\backslash\{0\}$ such that $f=\dfrac{s'}{s}\cdot-$ holds.
 Therefore it is enough to show that $\dfrac{s'}{s}\in S$ holds.

 We may assume that $s,s'\in S\backslash\{0\}$ are coprime to each other.
 Fix $1\leq i_0\leq n$.
 Since $v_{i_0}\in\rho_{i_0}\cap N$ is the minimal generator, there exists $m\in M$ satisfying $m(v_{i_0})=1$.
-This means $G=\sum_{i\neq i_0}\mathbb{Z}\vec{x_i}$.
+This means $G=\sum_{i\neq i_0}\mathbb{Z}\vec{x}_i$.
 On the other hand, since $\{\rho_i\}_{i=1}^n$ is the set of the rays of $\sigma$, there exists $m'\in M$ satisfying $m'(v_i)\left\{

 \right.$.
-This means $\sum_{i\neq i_0}m'(v_i)\vec{x_i}=0$ holds.
-Combining these two facts, we can conclude that there exists $a_i\in\mathbb{Z}_{\geq0}$ for $i\neq i_0$ such that $\sum_{i\neq i_0}a_i\vec{x_i}=\vec{g}$ holds.
+This means $\sum_{i\neq i_0}m'(v_i)\vec{x}_i=0$ holds.
+Combining these two facts, we can conclude that there exists $a_i\in\mathbb{Z}_{\geq0}$ for $i\neq i_0$ such that $\sum_{i\neq i_0}a_i\vec{x}_i=\vec{g}$ holds.
 Since $f(\prod_{i\neq i_0}x_i^{a_i})\in S$, we have

-Thus if $s$ has a prime divisor, then it should be a conjugate of an element of $\{x_i\}_{i\neq i_0}$.
+Thus if $s$ has a prime divisor, then it should be an associate of one of the elements of $\{x_i\}_{i\neq i_0}$.
 Since this holds for any $1\leq i_0\leq n$, we can conclude that $s$ has no prime divisor. \end{proof}

 \begin{Prop} The functor

 is a categorical equivalence. \end{Prop} \begin{proof} First, we see the well-definedness.
 By Proposition \ref{refhom}, for any $\vec{g}\in G$, the natural homomorphism